teholm/amazon-guardduty-hands-on/docs/scenario2/index.md

 You have completed the examination of the first attack, confirmed it was properly remediated, and then sat back to take your first sip of coffee for the day when you notice an additional email about new findings.
 The first of the new findings indicates that an API call was made using AWS IAM credentials from an IP address on a custom threat list.

-??? info "Scenario Note"
-	None of your IAM credentials have actually been compromised or exposed in any way.
-The finding is the result of an EC2 instance using an IAM Users credentials to make API calls and the EIP for the instance is on your custom threat list.
+!!! attention "None of your personal IAM credentials have actually been compromised or exposed in any way."

 ## Diagram of the simulated attack and detection

 ![Attack 2](images/attack2.png "Attack2")

+> 1. The **malicious instance** makes API calls.
+The EIP on the instance is in a custom threat list.
+API calls are logged in CloudTrail
+> 2. GuardDuty is monitoring the CloudTrail Logs (in addition to VPC Flow Logs and DNS Logs) and analyzing this based on threat list, machine learning, baselines, etc.
+> 3. GuardDuty generates a finding and sends this to the GuardDuty console and CloudWatch Events.
+> 4. The CloudWatch Event rule triggers an SNS topic.
+> 5. SNS sends you an e-mail with the finding information.

 ## Investigation